 Tips for Charitable Planning

 - A financial advisor can help you align your financial plan with your values, whether that means donating to charities or investing in socially responsible companies.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - It’s important to many people to make sure that groups they donate to are qualified charities.
 It’s also important to exercise caution with charities that have bad reputations.